taz1003/PP2-BMI-Calculator/README.md

 ## Technologies Used
 - __Languages Used__
     - HTML5
     - CSS3
         - Media queries were used to enable the responsiveness of the website for various screen sizes (480px, 768px)
+    - Javascript

 - __Programmes & Libraries Used__
     1. __Chrome DevTools__